STRML/react-router-component/docs/index.md

 routing based on your application state.
 For example you can return a different set of allowed locations for anonymous and signed-in users.

-React router component handles `"popstate"` event and make appropriate transitions between locations (that means back button works as expected).
-It also provides a method to navigate between locations which uses `window.history.pushState(..)` function.
+React router component handles `"popstate"` event and makess appropriate transitions between locations (that means back button works as expected).
+It also provides a method to navigate between locations which sets the correct `window.location` by using `window.history.pushState(..)` function.

+React router component also provides advanced features like support for full page server side rendering and nested and contextual routers.

+Its functionality is tested using [Saucelabs][] on all modern browsers (IE >= 10, Chrome >= 27, Firefox >= 25, Safari >= 6 and Mobile Safari on iPhone and iPad >= 6).
+Basically, the browsers which support the HTML5 History API.

 ## Installation